Types of Truffles

 CHINA TRUFFLES

-These are used as a substitute for the black winter truffle and as the name suggests, they are grown in (European) summer time.
-Tuber aestivum are paler in colour than the black winter truffle - see picture - and have a less intense aroma.
-They are harvested May to August.
-A large part of their market is now shared with the Australian truffle
+Often used as a substitute for black winter truffles and as the name suggests, they are grown in (European) summertime.
+Tuber aestivum are paler in colour than the black winter truffles, with a less intense aroma, a trait they share with the Burgundy truffle, (tuber uncinatum) which they are not dissimilar to.
+Summer truffles are harvested May to August.
+A large part of their market is now shared with the Australian truffle.

 SUMMER TRUFFLES

-The white Italian Alba or Piedmont Truffle, technically referred to as Tuber magnatum, is also harvested during the winter and can never be cultivated.
+Native to northern Italy, especially in the Piedmont region, the white Italian Alba or Piedmont Truffle, Tuber magnatum, is also harvested during the winter and can never be cultivated.
 Be aware of the ‘whiteish truffle’ (Tuber borchii) which is a similar species, although smaller and less aromatic.

 WHITE TRUFFLES